 As we saw in the previous chapter, Bill Clinton’s embrace of free trade created a window of opportunity for Ross Perot to garner significant third-party support in 1992, and Hillary Clinton’s ongoing support of globalization along with mainstream Republicans partially explains Donald Trump’s appeal in 2016.
 Trump and his advisor Steve Bannon blasted through a door cracked open by Perot a quarter-century earlier, winning big in rural areas and the Rust Belt hit hard by globalization.
 This will continue to complicate traditional partisan alignments because politicians, by and large, are aware that globalization is probably a net gain for Americans, but there are economic pockets that have suffered a net loss.
 It’s tempting to appeal to those voters and those voters deserve to be heard.

 In 1992, Bill Clinton (D) wanted open trade borders with the United States’ neighbors to the north and south, Canada and Mexico, and, in 2000, he normalized trade relations with China.
 With the two major candidates, Clinton and George H.W.
 Bush, supporting free trade in 1992, that left the door open for a third-party candidate to focus on the outsourcing of labor.
-In his high-pitched Texan accent, Ross Perot quipped, “Do you hear that giant swooshing sound?
+In his high-pitched Texan accent, Ross Perot quipped, “Do you hear that giant sucking sound?
 That’s your jobs leaving for Mexico.”
-He focused on Mexico because the issue at hand was whether the U.S., Canada, and Mexico would open their borders to each other for freer trade through NAFTA, the North American Free Trade Agreement (logo, left).
+He focused on Mexico because the issue at hand was whether the U.S., Canada, and Mexico would open their borders to each other for freer trade through NAFTA, the trilateral North American Free Trade Agreement (logo, left) that Ronald Reagan promoted in the 1980s.
 George H.W.
 Bush had agreed to NAFTA and Clinton, too, promised to push it through the Senate.
 Perot was wrong about huge numbers of jobs leaving for Mexico, but a lot of American manufacturing and customer-service jobs left for China, India, Vietnam, and other places where companies could pay low wages and pollute the environment without concern for American regulations.
-There was a giant swooshing sound, all right; it just went toward Asia instead of Mexico.
-Meanwhile, workers came north for jobs from Mexico and Central America.
+There was a giant sucking sound, all right; it just went mostly toward Asia instead of Mexico.
+Meanwhile, workers came north from Mexico and Central America for jobs that existing Americans either weren’t interested in or asked more for.

 Most importantly, the U.S. exports too, and when it puts up protective tariffs other countries retaliate by taxing American goods.
 That happened most famously when the forenamed Smoot-Hawley Tariff of 1930 worsened the Depression, stifling world trade.
 The shipping company pictured below, UPS, is based in Atlanta and it boosts America’s economy to have them doing business in Italy.
 No globalization; no UPS gondolas in Venice piloted by a gondolier checking his cheap smartphone.
 Globalization, then, is a complex issue with many pros and cons, some more visible than others.
 For a bare-bones look at the downside of globalization view the documentary Detrotopia (2013), that traces the decline of unionized labor and manufacturing in one Rust Belt city, or just look at the dilapidated shell of any abandoned mill across America.
 There aren’t any comparable documentaries concerning the upside of globalization since that’s harder to nail down.
 When it comes to what psychologist Daniel Kahneman called “fast and slow thinking,” we can see the downside of globalization in five seconds but might need five minutes to really think through the upside.